Tips for the Aging Gardener

 Here’s a Pin to Save to One of Your Gardening Boards on Pinterest for Future Reference!

-Really, I know I always harp on this, but I can’t stress mulching enough.
+I can’t stress mulching enough.
 Mulch goes a long way to keep weeds at bay and it also shades the soil and helps it retain moisture.
 Use a good shredded wood mulch that will break down and fortify the soil.
-If you don’t want to spend the money from your gardening budget on wood mulch, use shredded leaves and grass clippings.
-Adding a thick layer of newspaper around plants before you mulch also helps weed seeds from taking root.

 One thing I’ve done for several years now is to save money throughout the year to hire help, or what I lovingly refer to as a “yard boy.”
 Advertise your need for help at your garden club, your church, in a local Facebook group, or a local neighborhood group.

-If you’re on a limited income and you really don’t have a means to hire help, tell your family members that you would like help in the garden in lieu of special occasion gifts, like birthdays or Christmas.
+If you’re on a limited income and you really don’t have the means to hire help, tell your family members that you would like help in the garden in lieu of special occasion gifts, like birthdays or Christmas.
 Be sure to treat those who help you like royalty (for example cookies, fresh lemonade) so they won’t bulk at helping you again in the future.

 Gardening Tips for Those With Mobility Issues